superkabuki/SRTKabuki/README.md

 ### Install
 ##### Install libsrt

-* __if you have libsrt already installed, you can skip this step__

-* Check if your os has a libsrt package and install it.
-SRTfu is built with libsrt v1.5.5.

-* or run the the __install-libsrt.sh__ script in this repo.
+* libsrt will be built and installed automatically into the SRTfu site-packages directory.
+* the libsrt in the SRTfu directory will only be used by SRTfu.

 ### Install SRTfu
 ```sh